xhudaman/discord-dice-roller-bot/README.md

 #### Basic Roll

 To perform a basic roll use the roll command followed by the dice you want to roll.

+> **Note**: The dice rolling notation should be filled in as the `dice-string` option of the command.
+So in the following example the `dice-string` optin would be 1d20.

 ```
 /roll 1d20